I’ve been cooking up a lot of Asian dishes of late – I can’t seem to get enough… and timely, considering our impending trip to Indonesia.

 Throw in the onion and sauté, then add the garlic and ginger.
 Stir fry quickly.

 Add the kai lan stems (reserve the leaves) and the fried tofu.
 Continue to fry for a couple of minutes.
-Push the vegetables to one side of the wok, and crack the egg on the other other side.
+Push the vegetables to one side of the wok, and crack the egg on the other side.
 Wait until the bottom of the egg is slightly cooked, then scramble.
 Incorporate into the vegetables.

 Add the noodles, kai lan leaves a good sprinkle of white pepper, and the tamari and fry until the noodles have all become loose.